PycraftDeveloper/PMMA/documentation/docs/python_api/display.rst

     :param str icon: This is used to set the window icon.
 You should enter a valid file path here.
 If left as the default empty string, the default PMMA display icon is used.
     :param bool centered: This is used to set the window to be centered in the currently active window when created.
 The currently active window is typically the one the mouse cursor is in when the window is created.
 This defaults to :code:`True` ensuring the window is centered on screen.
 This does not prevent the window from being moved later on.
     :param bool maximized: This is used to determine if the window should be considered as being in a maximized state.
 The default value here is :code:`True`.
-    :param bool transparent: This is used to determine if the window should be clear when created.
-This allows you to break away from the classic box shaped window arrangement and is especially effective when used in conjunction with 'no-frame'.
-Please note however that this does not guarantee the window is going to be transparent - that depends on the operating system and graphics drivers so it cannot be considered as reliable at this stage.
-We are working to address this.

     .. note:: This method must be called before any rendering can occur.
     .. note:: Certain display settings can only be set at the time of window creation.
 If you need to change these settings, you will need to recreate the window.
 We are working on making this process easier.